Are you going to the automotive trade show everyone is talking about? It’s Top Dog and we’re not your average convention.

 Today we are going to talk to a very interesting philosopher?
 This philosopher on LinkedIn has an interesting approach to how to motivate and retain the younger generation.
 I think everybody’s going to learn from him.
 I know here at the office, he made us pause and we thought,

 And his second job, besides being a LinkedIn philosopher, is running a shop, he’s a mechanic/shop owner.
+Our secret trade show will impact the automotive industry because we talk about topics that matter.

 We have a big event and we need to talk about it, before we talk about Matt.
 It’s called the Top Dog event.
 It’s an event that pre COVID happens every year for ages.
 We haven’t had it for a while.
 We’re going to be giving away my Jeep Gladiator, monster truck, the car’s a monster truck jacked up, fun to drive, but I’m giving it away to the Service Manager of the year that is in our on-demand or coaching that has taken our stuff and has had the biggest increase in profits, CSI, and productivity.